 I used to run an agitated company.

-The process took years of continual improvements and small course corrections, but I’m proud to say that we are there.
+The process of getting to our current place took years of continual improvements and small course corrections, but I’m proud to say that we experience Calm successes every day.

 And you know what?
 My wife is happier, my kids are more fulfilled, my customers clearly-understand my value proposition, and I’ve got a hold of my life.